wavemaker/docs/learn/react-native/wmx-docs/creating-wmx-widget.md

 ```

 :::note
 Following packages are also available in WaveMaker runtime.
-If these packages are needed, then add them as developmemnt dependencies to compile the code for your development.
+If these packages are needed, then add them as development dependencies to compile the code for your development.
 This will help in preventing version clashes.
 - color
 - lodash
 - moment